• Skip to primary navigation

 I Love You Every Day

-I mentioned these small, sweet books from Cottage Door Press on my other post on great Christmas books for toddlers.
+I mentioned these small, sweet books from Cottage Door Press in my other post on great Christmas books for toddlers.
 Cottage Door Press makes some of our favorite picture books with thick pages and study book covers that can withstand toddler use.
 The cute little finger puppet from the book is the perfect addition – my toddler loves it!

 Ollie’s Valentine